I Like That (Houston song)

 "I Like That" is a song by American R&B singer Houston.
 It is the first single released from his debut album, It's Already Written (2004).
 The song features Chingy, Nate Dogg, and I-20.
-Released on May 10, 2004, "I Like That" peaked at number three on the US Billboard Hot R&B/Hip-Hop Songs chart and number 11 on the Billboard Hot 100 and the UK Singles Chart.
+Released on May 10, 2004, "I Like That" peaked at number three on the US Billboard Rhythmic Top 40 chart and at number 11 on both the Billboard Hot 100 and the UK Singles Chart.
 The song also charted within the top 40 in several other countries, including Australia, France, Italy, New Zealand and Switzerland.

 Music video

 The official music video for the song was directed by Jeremy Rall.